nDenerserve/SmartPi/readme.md

     50: -- 51 -- -- -- -- -- -- -- -- -- -- -- -- -- --
     60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
     70: -- -- -- -- -- -- -- --

+##### Activate Hardware RTC

+You can add support for the RTC by adding a device tree overlay.
+Run

+    sudo nano /boot/config.txt

+to edit the pi configuration and add the RTC chip of the SmartPi

+    dtoverlay=i2c-rtc,pcf8523

+to the end of the file.

+    sudo reboot

+Disable the "fake hwclock" which interferes with the 'real' hwclock

+    sudo apt-get -y remove fake-hwclock
+    sudo update-rc.d -f fake-hwclock remove
+    sudo systemctl disable fake-hwclock

+Run sudo nano /lib/udev/hwclock-set and comment out these three lines:
+    #if [ -e /run/systemd/system ] ; then
+    # exit 0
+    #fi
+And also comment out:
+    #/sbin/hwclock --rtc=$dev --systz
+    #/sbin/hwclock --rtc=$dev --hctosys

+Use

+    sudo hwclock -w

+to write the time to the RTC and

+    sudo hwclock -r

+to read the time from the RTC.

 ##### Remove old go version

     sudo apt-get remove golang
     sudo apt-get autoremove

 ##### Install go
 Download the archive and extract it into /usr/local, creating a Go tree in /usr/local/go.